Table of contents

 Until the Employment Protection Act 1975, women in the UK could legally be sacked from their job for becoming pregnant.

-Even then, there were strict criteria around who was eligible for maternity leave, and the length of leave varied between companies.
+Even then, there were strict criteria around who was eligible for maternity leave.
+The length of leave varied between companies.
 While maternity grants had been around since the early twentieth century, it wasn’t until the Employment Relations Act 1999 that women were given the legal right to at least 18 weeks’ paid maternity leave.

 Information about Paternity and Shared Parental leave and pay.

 You are entitled to Maternity Leave if you are an employee.
 If you are considered a worker, rather than an employee, you don’t have the same rights.
-You are considered to be a worker if you work for an agency, do casual work or work on a zero-hours contract.
+You are considered to be a worker if you work for an agency, do casual work or a zero-hours contract.

 How much maternity leave can I take?